Nikenarra0816/Swag-Labs/README.md

 **SWAG LABS AUTOMATION TEST - PLAYWRIGHT (JAVASCRIPT) 🎉**

-**Deskripsi**

-Proyek ini bertujuan untuk mengotomatiskan pengujian aplikasi web Swag Labs (https://www.saucedemo.com/) menggunakan Playwright dengan bahasa JavaScript.
-Pengujian dilakukan untuk memastikan fungsionalitas utama aplikasi berjalan dengan baik.
-Proyek ini mendukung pengujian lintas browser menggunakan Playwright.

-**Fitur Utama**
+**Description**

+This project aims to automate the testing of the Swag Labs web application (https://www.saucedemo.com/) using Playwright with JavaScript.
+The tests are performed to ensure the core functionality of the application works properly.
+This project supports cross-browser testing using Playwright.

+**Key Features**

 ✅ Authentication
 ✅ Add Product to Cart
 ✅ Checkout

-**Persyaratan**
+**Requirements**

-✅ Node.js (versi 14.x atau lebih baru)
+✅ Node.js (version 14.x or later)
 ✅ Playwright
 ✅ Git

-**SETUP DAN INSTALASI** 🎉

-Ikuti langkah - langkah dibawah ini :
+**SETUP AND INSTALLATION 🎉**

+Follow the steps below:

-**1. Clone Repositori**
+**1. Clone the Repository**

-Pertama, clone repositori menggunakan perintah git berikut:
+First, clone the repository using the following git command:

 👉🏼 git clone https://github.com/Nikenarra0816/Swag-Labs.git

 👉🏼 cd Swag-Labs

-**2. Install Dependensi**
+**2. Install Dependencies**

-Install semua dependensi yang diperlukan, termasuk Playwright, dengan menjalankan perintah berikut:
+Install all necessary dependencies, including Playwright, by running the following command:

 👉🏼 npm install

-**3. Install Browser untuk Playwright**
+**3. Install Browsers for Playwright**

-Playwright memerlukan browser untuk menjalankan pengujian.
-Install browser yang diperlukan dengan perintah berikut:
+Playwright requires browsers to run tests.
+Install the necessary browsers with the following command:

 👉🏼 npx playwright install

-**MENJALANKAN PENGUJIAN** 🎉

-**1. Menjalankan semua pengujian di Semua Browser**

-Untuk menjalankan pengujian otomatis di semua browser yang didukung (Chromium, Firefox, WebKit), jalankan perintah berikut:
+**RUNNING TESTS 🎉**

+**1. Run All Tests in All Browsers**

+To run the automated tests in all supported browsers (Chromium, Firefox, WebKit), run the following command:

 👉🏼 npx playwright test

-**2. Menjalankan Pengujian di Browser Tertentu**

-Jika ingin menjalankan pengujian hanya di satu browser tertentu, dapat menggunakan salah satu perintah berikut:
+**2. Run Tests in a Specific Browser**

+If you want to run tests in a specific browser, you can use one of the following commands:

-**Chromium** ➡️ npx playwright test --project=chromium
+Chromium ➡️ npx playwright test --project=chromium

-**Firefox** ➡️ npx playwright test --project=firefox
+Firefox ➡️ npx playwright test --project=firefox

-**WebKit** ➡️ npx playwright test --project=webkit
+WebKit ➡️ npx playwright test --project=webkit